Ircover/SelectionManager/README.md

 If you don't need to listen changes but want to get all selected positions in the end, you should call `getSelectedPositions` (all `SelectionManager` objects can do it):

     fun getSelectedPositions(): ArrayList<Int> = selection.getSelectedPositions()

+## Interception

+Sometimes you need to postpone selection changes until some action done, for example, loading data about selected item.
+Here you can use interception and used for that method `addSelectionInterceptor`:

+    val interceptionDisposable =
+        selection.addSelectionInterceptor { position: Int, isSelected: Boolean, callback: () -> Unit ->
+            if(isSelected) {
+                val selectedItem = items[position] //example of getting item by existing parameters val isDataLoadingSuccessful: Boolean = ...
+                //download data for `selectedItem`
+                if(isDataLoadingSuccessful) {
+                    callback()
+                }
+            }
+        }
+In this way selection changes will never be applied while `isDataLoadingSuccessful` is `false`.